YingCGooi/contact-manager-js/README.md

 - 1200px (laptop)
 - 1600px (laptop, or other bigger screens)

-These breakpoints are used to render different CSS for mobile, tablet and laptop views.
+These breakpoints are used as references to render different CSS for mobile, tablet and laptop views.